 Creators often reach the same decision point after their memberships start growing – keep building on Patreon despite the high fees and lack of customizability, or look for Patreon alternatives with better margins and stronger ownership.

-Each creator works differently – different price points, business models, content formats and so on.
-However, when you look at monetizing a membership or sell subscriptions, the right choice often starts with simple math.
-Before comparing Patreon alternatives, it helps to know exactly what Patreon can cost in practice and how those fees look like at different price points.
+Each creator works differently, with different price points, business models, and content formats.
+When you monetize a membership or sell subscriptions, the right choice often starts with simple math.
+Before comparing Patreon alternatives, it helps to know what Patreon costs and what you get in return.

 How Patreon fees actually work